leotrs/blog/content/read.md

 7. Nowak, Martin A. **Evolutionary Dynamics: Exploring the Equations of Life.** Cambridge: Belknap of Harvard UP, 2006.

+8. Pearl, Judea and Mackenzie, Dana. **The Book of Why.
+The New Science of Cause and Effect**.
+New York: Basic Books.
+2018.

 7. Pólya, George. **How to Solve It: A New Aspect of Mathematical Method.**
    Princeton: Princeton UP, 1945.